Distributed Algorithms for Robust Convex Optimization via the Scenario Approach: Conclusion

 \section{Conclusion}

-In this work, we developed a parallel computing framework to collaboratively solve RCO via the SP, which possibly has a large number of constraints.
-Two distributed parallel algorithms with very simple structure were provided for undirected and directed graphs, respectively.
+In this work, we developed distributed algorithms to collaboratively solve RCO via the SP, which possibly has a large number of constraints.
+Two distributed algorithms with very simple structure were provided for undirected and directed graphs, respectively.
 Compared with the existing results, the complexity per iteration of the proposed algorithms is significantly reduced.
-Future work will focus on designing a network topology to accelerate the convergence speed as well as exploring the structure of the parametrized constraint functions.
+Future work will focus on exploiting the structure of the parametrized constraint functions to reduce the computation cost.